nshaibu/formax/README.md

 print(type(person.school))  # Output: <class 'School'>
 ```

-When a dictionary is provided for a nested `BaseModel` field, pydantic-mini automatically:
+When a dictionary is provided for a nested `BaseModel` field, formax automatically:
 1. Detects that the field type is a `BaseModel` subclass
 2. Convert the dictionary to an instance of that class
 3. Applies all validation rules defined in the nested class